LiYangHart/sdp_md/sdp.md

 ## SDP Working Procedure
-The whole process of SDP consists of the following steps: [17420]
+The whole process of SDP consists of the following steps: [[Build SDP]](http://ir.lib.uth.gr/bitstream/handle/11615/48775/17420.pdf?sequence=2&isAllowed=y)
 1)	The gateway initiates a TLS connection to the controller, and the controller verifies the gateway by using a certificate.

 2)	A connection between the controller and the gateway is establishes and the controller send all the information about IHs and AHs to the gateway as authorized users and services.